Moving from abroad to the Netherlands

 • If applicable: birth certificate(s) of your child(ren)

 The municipality must be able to read foreign deeds and establish authenticity.
 So you must show legalized documents.
-Of deeds that are not in Dutch, English, French or German, we require an official translation.
+Of deeds that are not in Dutch, English, French or German, we ask for an official translation.

 People settling in Heerlen from Curaçao, Bonaire, Sint Maarten, Saba, Sint Eustatius or Aruba must show a deregistration certificate.